mtafchain/a-bright-metronome/README.md

 # a-bright-metronome
-this project is a metronome who can shine when a musician plays a note with a good rythm ( it's for a bass instrument )
+this project is a metronome which can shine when a musician plays a note with a good rythm ( it's for a bass instrument )